 Please don’t believe the negative comments about the Grand Palace on Trip Advisor, you absolutely have to see it for yourself.
 It’s truly a magical place to visit.
-Being in Bangkok and not seeing the Grand Palace is like being in Utah and not seeing the Grand Canyon or going to Bath and not popping into the amazing Roman Baths.
+Being in Bangkok and not seeing the Grand Palace is like being in Arizona and not seeing the Grand Canyon or going to Bath and not popping into the amazing Roman Baths.

 Getting to Grand Palace

 To get to the Grand Palace, you can take the Silom Line (dark green), get off at Saphan Taksin Station (S6 Station) and take the exit 2.
 Take the Chao Phraya Express Boat to Ta Chang Pier (No.9) and walk for about 10 minutes, following the signs.